chadbaldwin/chadbaldwin.github.io/_posts/2024-07-09-fun-with-unicode-in-sql-queries.md

 ## Adding a visual row identifier

 My second most common usage for `█` is to easily spot specific rows I'm targeting while looking at a larger dataset.
-For example, I have a table of records with expiration dates, but I'm doing some data analysis, looking for patterns and I want to see the whole dataset, and not _just_ those that are expiered or vice versa.
+For example, I have a table of records with expiration dates, but I'm doing some data analysis, looking for patterns and I want to see the whole dataset, and not _just_ those that are expired or vice versa.

 Here's a sample query/data generator: